 We are taking things really easy this season.
 Heading to the crowded malls and stores just isn't much fun with a 5-months-old.
 Online shopping is coming to the rescue and a number of our gifts will be homemade this year.

 I made these Gingerbread Brownie Bites with my sister in mind.
-I know that she loves fudgy brownies – especially the two bite kind that gives you a corner piece experience with every bite.
-When she visited us recently I also learnt that she loves all things gingerbread.
+I know that she loves fudgy brownies - especially the two-bite kind that gives you a corner piece experience with every bite *Goosebumps of happiness*.
+When she visited us recently, I also learned that she loves all things gingerbread.
 These little treats combine both of those loves!

-I mentioned avoiding to hit the stores with Olivia in this busy season, but actually she was a total champ, when we went to Walmart to pick up all the items needed to create this gift basket for my sister.
+I mentioned avoiding to hit the stores with Olivia in this busy season, but actually she was a total champ.
+We went to Walmart to pick up all the items needed to create this gift basket for my sister.
 The crinkly empty paper bag I let her play with might have had something to do with her contentment.

-I love to use BAKER’S Unsweetened Chocolate for really intense chocolaty brownies.
+I love to use Baker's Unsweetened Chocolate for really intense chocolaty brownies.
 Once the chocolate and butter are melted, you can add all the other ingredients to the same saucepan and just stir them together by hand.
-This makes for a super quick one bowl – no mixer recipe!
+This makes for a super quick one-bowl-no-mixer recipe!
+Hooray for less dishes!

-For no-mess filling I use a cookie scoop to transfer the batter into the mini muffin pan cavities.
-If you grease the pan really well, after baking you can simply invert it and all the brownie bites should just pop out.
+For no-mess filling, I use a cookie scoop to transfer the batter into the mini muffin pan cavities.
+If you grease the pan really well, then after baking you can simply invert it and all the brownie bites should just pop out.
+Boom.
+Nailed it.

 To give these fudgy two-bite brownies a special touch, I dusted the tops with a mixture of cocoa powder and gingerbread spice.

 This concludes only the first part of homemade gift basket.
-To go with the sweet little treats I added a can of MAXWELL HOUSE coffee.
-Because there is nothing better to balance the rich, chocolaty brownies than a hot cup of smooth coffee.
+To go with the sweet little treats, I added a can of Maxwell House coffee.
+Because you know, there is nothing better to balance the rich, chocolatey brownies than a hot cup of smooth coffee.

-In my opinion the best part of the gift basket is the mason jar of brownie mix.
-It’s like the gift that keeps on giving.
+In my opinion, the best part of the gift basket is the mason jar of brownie mix.
+It's like the gift that keeps on giving.
 Once the brownie bites are all gobbled up, there is a mix ready to bake another batch.
-And the included recipe card invites to keep baking these gingerbread brownies for years to come.
+And the included recipe card invites the lucky recipient to keep baking these Gingerbread Brownie Bites for years to come.